-This deliciously easy caramelized onion dip is the perfect snack you can make right at home.
+This easy caramelized onion dip is the perfect snack that you can make right at home.

-The longest part of this dish is caramelizing the onions, but it’s super easy to do.
+The slowest part of this dish is caramelizing the onions, but it is super easy to do.
 You can skip this step if you already have some onions caramelized.
-You can also look at buying a store-bought variety of caramelized onions to save on time.
+Alternatively, you can buy a store-bought variety of caramelized onions to save on time.

-One of the best things about making caramelized dip at home is how good it is in comparison to the store-bought varieties.
-You also have the bonus of adjusting the flavors to more suit your taste buds.
+One of the best reasons about making caramelized dip at home is how good it is compared to the store-bought varieties.
+You also have the bonus of being able to adjust the flavors to your tastes.

-If you love to see things visually, then be sure to check out the video below.
-It takes you through the few steps to making this incredibly delicious dip.
+If you want to see how to make caramelized onion dip, then be sure to check out the video below.
 Alternatively, you can find the full written recipe right underneath the video.

 Easy Caramelized Onion Dip Recipe

 - 250 g (8.8 oz) cream cheese, at room temperature